eclipse-hawkbit/hawkbit/README.md

 # Modules

-`hawkbit-core` : internal interfaces and utility classes..
-`hawkbit-security-core` : authentication and authorization.
-`hawkbit-security-integration` : authentication and authorization integrated with the APIs.
+* `examples` : hawkBit examples
-`hawkbit-artifact-repository-mongo` : artifact repository implementation to MongoDB.
+* `hawkbit-artifact-repository-mongo` : Artifact repository implementation to mongoDB.
-`hawkbit-autoconfigure` : spring-boot auto-configuration.
+* `hawkbit-autoconfigure` : Spring-boot auto-configuration.
-`hawkbit-dmf-api` : API for the Device Management Integration.
+* `hawkbit-cache-redis` : Spring cache manager configuration and implementation with redis, distributed cache and distributed events.
+* `hawkbit-core` : Core elements for internal interfaces and utility classes.
+* `hawkbit-ddi-api` : The hawkBit DDI API.
+* `hawkbit-ddi-dl-api` : The hawkBit DDI Download API.
+* `hawkbit-ddi-resource` : Implementation of the hawkBit DDI API
-`hawkbit-dmf-amqp` : AMQP endpoint implementation for the DMF API.
+* `hawkbit-dmf-amqp` : AMQP endpoint implementation for the DMF API.
-`hawkbit-repository` : repository implementation based on SQL for all meta-data.
+* `hawkbit-dmf-api` : API for the Device Management Integration.
-`hawkbit-http-security` : implementation for security filters for HTTP.
+* `hawkbit-http-security` : Implementation for security filters for HTTP.
+* `hawkbit-mgmt-api` : The hawkBit Management API
-`hawkbit-rest-api` : API classes for the REST Management API.
+* `hawkbit-mgmt-resource` : Implementation of the hawkBit Management API
-`hawkbit-rest-resource` : HTTP REST endpoints for the Management and the Direct Device API.
-`hawkbit-ui` : Vaadin UI.
+* `hawkbit-mgmt-ui` : Vaadin UI.
-`hawkbit-cache-redis` : spring cache manager configuration and implementation with redis, distributed cache and distributed events.
+* `hawkbit-repository` : Repository implementation based on SQL for all meta-data.
+* `hawkbit-rest-core` : Core elements for the rest modules.
+* `hawkbit-security-core` : Core security elements.
+* `hawkbit-security-integration` : Security integration elements to integrate security into hawkBit.
+* `hawkbit-system-api` : The hawkBit System API
+* `hawkbit-system-resource` : Implementation of the hawkBit System API
+* `hawkbit-test-report` : Test reports